 The audience: Their independent consultants, also called Leaders

 Neal’s Yard Remedies are a standout company in terms of care for their independent field teams.
-As they said when they approached us, they “offer a variety of training days for Leaders in the organisation to attend”, particularly with a focus on styles of leadership and coaching.
+As they said when they approached us, they “offer a variety of training days for Leaders in the organisation to attend”, particularly with a focus on styles of leadership.

-For their next Leader Development Day on 10th December 2020, they wanted to try something a little different and focus on sales as “Feedback I’ve received from previous training days and conferences is that they would appreciate more sales training”.
+For their Leadership Development Day on 10th December 2020, they wanted to try something a little different and focus on sales as “Feedback I’ve received from previous training days and conferences is that they would appreciate more sales training”.

 Neals Yard Remedies were finding themselves in a very common situation – all their top sales leaders who were experienced and successful at face-to-face selling, were finding themselves in a totally new space having to present and sell remotely.
 They understood new skills were required.